AyeAreEm/web-ayemovies/README.md

 # web-ayemovies
 123movies but without ads or viruses.

-# How it works
-- First it gets movies from an external website
-- Then it uses a dynamic ejs file and puts the url of the movie into the source

 # Movies and Tv Shows that I plan to add
 ## Animated
     - Avatar